ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   - [ ] The conclusion outlines, with sufficient depth and detail, avenues for further and/or future work

 - **Computational Artifact**
-  - [ ] The artifact's source code exist in a publicly available GitHub repository
+  - [ ] The artifact's source code exists in a publicly available GitHub repository
-  - [ ] The artifact's GitHub repository contain documentation on how to install and use it
+  - [ ] The artifact's GitHub repository contains documentation on how to install and use it
   - [ ] It is possible for a computer scientist who is not the creator of the GitHub repository to install and use the computational artifact
-  - [ ] The artifact's GitHub repository contain sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub actions)
+  - [ ] The artifact's GitHub repository contains sufficient evidence of best practices for software development (e.g., test suites, linters, and the setup of continuous integration in GitHub actions)
-  - [ ] The GitHub repository feature deliverables that have a clear connection to the research project
+  - [ ] The GitHub repository features deliverables that have a clear connection to the research project
-  - [ ] The GitHub repository contain evidence of regular commits through the spring semester
+  - [ ] The GitHub repository contains evidence of regular commits through the spring semester

 ## Required Materials